The Benefits of a Central AC Unit

 Line Sets

-If your central air conditioner is more than 10 years old, you must get a professional to examine the lines, the copper tubes connecting the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
-The lines carry refrigerant, and any cracks or rust can cause leaks that can lead to inadequate cooling and expensive utility bills.
+If your central air conditioner is more than 10 years old, you must have a professional inspect the line sets, the copper tubes connecting the indoor air conditioning evaporator coil and the outdoor compressor and condenser unit.
+The lines are a conduit for refrigerant and any cracks or rust can cause leaks that can cause low cooling and costly costs for utility.

 Air Filter

-To improve the performance of your AC system, you should change your air filter on a regular basis.
-The frequency of changing your air filter is contingent on the frequency you run the AC and how many pets are in the house and the amount of dust accumulates.
-A typical air filter can last for about two weeks or a month in the cool season.
+To increase the efficiency of your AC system, make sure you change your air filter on a regular basis.
+The frequency of changing your air filter depends on the frequency you run the AC, how many furry family members are in the house and the amount of dust is collected.
+In general, a standard air filter will last for about two weeks or a month during the cool season.

 Condensate Drain Line